Loneliness and mental health

 What is loneliness?

 Humans are social creatures who thrive on reliable connections with other people.
-Deep relationships are essential for preventing loneliness and supporting mental wellbeing.
+Meaningful relationships help prevent loneliness and support mental wellbeing.

 That’s not to say you should never be alone.
-In fact, enjoying your own company is healthy and gives you space to recharge.
+Enjoying your own company is healthy and gives you space to recharge.

 Aloneness and loneliness are not the same